Bregman dynamics, contact transformations and convex optimization: Contact geometry in optimization

-Before considering new optimization algorithms that stem from the discretization of contact Hamiltonian systems with geometric integrators, we will first prove the discrete--time analogue of item iv) in Proposition~\ref{prop:recover} and show that discrete--time NAG is not given by a dynamical system alone but rather a composition of a contact map and a gradient descent.
-This result is inspired by the conjecture put forward in~\cite{betancourt2018symplectic}, who argued that symplectic maps followed by gradient descent steps can generate the exponential convergence near convex optima empirically observed in discrete--time NAG.
-Here we provide an actual proof that NAG is based on the composition of a contact map and a gradient step.
+As a first ``warm-up'' example of the utility of contact transformations in optimization, we now prove that NAG is a composition of a contact transformation followed by a simple gradient descent step.
+This result is inspired by the conjecture put forward in~\cite{betancourt2018symplectic}, who argued that \emph{symplectic} maps followed by gradient descent steps can generate the exponential convergence near convex optima empirically observed in discrete--time NAG.
+Here instead we provide an actual proof that NAG is based on the composition of a \emph{contact} map and a gradient step.